-All Campus Committee members must have demonstrated understanding of tribal cultural concerns.
+All Campus Committee members must have been nominated by the NAHC and have demonstrated understanding of tribal cultural concerns.
 Per CalNAGPRA §8026(d)(2), "Preference shall be given to members who have demonstrated, through their professional experience, the ability to work in collaboration with Native American tribes successfully on issues related to repatriation or museum collection management."
-In selecting members, the Chancellor will seek a diversity of expertise and may make exceptions to the composition requirements set forth in CalNAGPRA, provided that such exceptions promote Repatriation and amplify the Purpose and Guiding Principles contained in this policy, and that equal UC / tribal representation is maintained.
-In making such exceptions, the Chancellor will consider the individual's prior experience and knowledge in NAGPRA/CalNAGPRA, seek the advice of Tribal Representativesthe nomination of such person by the NAHC, and communicate the justification for the exception to the Campus Committee.
+The Chancellor may make exceptions to the composition requirements set forth in CalNAGPRA, provided the proposed members have been nominated by the NAHC, that such exceptions promote Repatriation and amplify the Purpose and Guiding Principles contained in this policy, and that equal UC / tribal representation is maintained.
+In making such exceptions, the Chancellor will consider the individual's prior experience and knowledge in NAGPRA/CalNAGPRA, and communicate the justification for the exception to the Campus Committee.

 The Chancellor will stagger the terms of the voting members to the extent possible in order to ensure continuity and a balance of experienced and new members.
-For example, membership terms can vary between one, two, and three years.
-Terms are renewable, but should not generally exceed six years.
-To be clear, the equal representation between Tribal and UC members must always be maintained.
+For example, membership terms can vary between one (1), two (2), and three (3) years.
+Terms are renewable, but should not generally exceed six (6) years.
+Equal representation in the composition of the Campus Committee between tribal and UC members must always be maintained.